linuxshakil/gke-infra-terraform/README.md

 ## 21. Interview Questions

-A short set of questions this project naturally prepares you to answer:
+A set of questions this project naturally prepares you to answer — with simple, direct answers.

-1. **What problem does a Terraform "bootstrap" project solve, and why can't you just use one root module for everything?**
+**1. What problem does a Terraform "bootstrap" project solve?**
+Terraform needs a place to store its state file (in a GCS bucket) and GitHub Actions needs an identity to log into GCP.
+But you can't create that state bucket using Terraform if the state itself needs to live in that same bucket — it's a chicken-and-egg problem.
+So `bootstrap/` is a small, separate Terraform project you run once, manually, to create the bucket + CI identity first.
+After that, the main `infra/` project can safely use them.

-2. **Explain Workload Identity Federation.
-How is it different from using a downloaded service account key in CI/CD?**
+**2. Explain Workload Identity Federation (WIF).
+How is it different from a service account key?**
+Normally, CI/CD tools log into GCP using a downloaded JSON key — a long-lived secret that never expires on its own and is dangerous if leaked.
+WIF is different: GitHub gives the workflow a short-lived, signed identity token (OIDC token).
+GCP trusts this token (only from your specific repo) and exchanges it for a temporary GCP access token.
+Nothing is stored, nothing to leak, nothing to rotate.

-3. **Why does a GKE private cluster still need Cloud NAT?**
+**3. Why does a private GKE cluster still need Cloud NAT?**
+"Private" means the nodes have no public IP address.
+But nodes still need internet access sometimes (like pulling public Docker images).
+Cloud NAT lets private nodes reach the internet for outgoing traffic only, without giving them a public IP that could be attacked from outside.

-4. **What is a GCS backend for Terraform, and what does state *locking* actually prevent?**
+**4. What is a GCS backend, and what does state locking prevent?**
-5. **Why is `ip_allocation_policy` with secondary ranges required for VPC-native GKE clusters?**
+A GCS backend means Terraform's state file is stored in a Cloud Storage bucket instead of on your laptop.
+This lets a team (or CI) share the same state safely.
+State locking stops two `terraform apply` commands from running at the exact same time — without locking, they could both edit the state and corrupt it.

+**5. Why does VPC-native GKE need secondary IP ranges?**
+GKE gives every pod and every service its own real IP address inside the VPC (not NAT'd).
+To do this cleanly, GKE needs two separate address blocks: one for pods (`pods-range`) and one for services (`services-range`), set up in advance on the subnet.

-6. **How does Workload Identity let a Kubernetes pod act as a specific GCP service account, without a mounted key file?**
+**6. How does Workload Identity let a pod act as a GCP service account?**
+Instead of mounting a key file inside the pod, you create a link: "this GCP service account trusts this specific Kubernetes service account, in this specific namespace."
+When a pod using that Kubernetes SA calls a Google API, GKE automatically gives it a temporary GCP token behind the scenes — no key file, no secret to manage.

-7. **Why do we store the Cloud SQL password in Secret Manager instead of directly in a Kubernetes Secret YAML?**
+**7. Why store the DB password in Secret Manager instead of a plain Kubernetes Secret?**
+Kubernetes Secrets are only base64-encoded, not really encrypted, and often end up written in YAML files that get committed to Git by mistake.
+Secret Manager stores it properly encrypted in Google Cloud, with access control and audit logs.
+External Secrets Operator then pulls it into the cluster only at runtime.

-8. **What's the purpose of `terraform plan -out=tfplan` followed by `terraform apply tfplan` instead of just `terraform apply`?**
+**8. Why do `terraform plan -out=tfplan` then `terraform apply tfplan` instead of just `terraform apply`?**
+This guarantees you apply *exactly* what you reviewed in the plan.
+If you just run `apply` alone, it re-calculates a fresh plan at that moment — and if something in the cloud changed in between, the plan could differ from what you saw earlier.
+Saving the plan to a file locks it in.

-9. **How would you roll back if a bad `terraform apply` already ran in production?**
+**9. How would you roll back a bad `terraform apply` in production?**
-10. **What's the difference between `disable_on_destroy = false` on `google_project_service` and the default?
-Why might you want it `false`?**
+First, don't panic-delete anything.
+Check `terraform state list` and `terraform plan` to see the current difference.
+If you have a previous state version (GCS bucket versioning helps here), you can restore it.
+Otherwise, fix the `.tf` code to represent the desired state and run `plan`/`apply` again carefully — Terraform is declarative, so the fix is usually "correct the code, then re-apply," not manual console changes.

+**10. What does `disable_on_destroy = false` do on `google_project_service`?**
+By default, if you delete the Terraform resource that "enabled" an API, Terraform would also disable that API on the project.
+Setting `disable_on_destroy = false` means: even if this resource is destroyed, keep the API enabled — useful because other things (or other teams) might still depend on that API being on.

-11. **Why is `master_authorized_networks_config` open to `0.0.0.0/0` here a security smell, and how would you fix it?**
+**11. Why is `0.0.0.0/0` in `master_authorized_networks_config` a security problem?**
+This setting controls which IP addresses are allowed to talk to the Kubernetes API server (the "master").
+Setting it to `0.0.0.0/0` means literally anyone on the internet can attempt to connect to your cluster's control plane.
+It should instead be locked to your office IP, VPN range, or CI runner IP ranges.

-12. **Explain the flow of a GitHub Actions OIDC token from "workflow starts" to "Terraform gets a usable GCP credential."**
+**12. Explain the GitHub Actions OIDC → GCP token flow.**
+Step by step:
+1. Workflow starts, GitHub generates a short-lived OIDC token containing claims like repo name and branch.
+2. `google-github-actions/auth` sends this token to GCP's Workload Identity Pool.
+3. GCP checks the token is signed by GitHub and matches the `attribute_condition` (correct repo).
+4. If it matches, GCP issues a short-lived GCP access token, allowed to impersonate the GitHub Actions service account.
+5. Terraform uses that temporary token to talk to GCP APIs.

-13. **What happens to your Terraform state if the GCS bucket is accidentally deleted, and how would you prevent/recover from that?**
+**13. What happens if the GCS state bucket gets accidentally deleted?**
+Terraform loses all memory of what it created — it doesn't know your VPC, GKE cluster, etc. exist anymore.
+On the next apply, it may try to recreate everything from scratch, causing duplicate resources or naming conflicts.
+To prevent this: keep bucket versioning on, restrict who can delete the bucket, and take backups.
+To recover: restore an older state version, or manually `terraform import` existing resources back into a fresh state.

-14. **Why use `random_password` instead of a variable with a default value for the database password?**
+**14. Why use `random_password` instead of a fixed variable for the DB password?**
+If the password were a variable with a default value, it would sit in plain text in your `.tf` files and probably get committed to Git. `random_password` generates a strong password automatically at apply time, and it's marked `sensitive = true`, so it's never printed in logs or stored as plain code.

-15. **What's the benefit of splitting IAM into per-workload service accounts instead of one shared service account for the whole cluster?**
+**15. Why use separate service accounts per workload instead of one shared SA?**
+This follows the "least privilege" principle.
+If one service account (say, the WordPress one) gets compromised, the attacker only gets the small set of permissions that account has (like reading one secret) — not full control over the cluster, database, and CI/CD, which would happen if everything shared one powerful account.

 ---